-Here are the positives and negatives about living off campus and commuting to school.
+Here are the positives and negatives of living off campus and commuting to school.

 Your food options get a lot more diverse, too.
-You can eat fast food every day of the week if you want (I personally wouldn’t recommend it), you can go grocery shopping and cook, or you can do a bit of both.
+You can eat fast food every day of the week if you want (we won’t judge), you can go grocery shopping and cook, or you can do a bit of both.
 Living on campus, your options were primarily dining hall food and student center food.
-Yes, you could go grocery shopping, but the stoves were communal and you had a meal plan, so why not eat at Fountain every day?
+Yes, you could go grocery shopping, but the stoves were communal and you had a meal plan, so why not eat at Fountain Dining Hall every day?

 Of course, housing tends to be cheaper.
 On campus, a dorm generally costs $5,910 for a full academic year and “on-campus” apartments like Wolf Village cost $6,906 per academic year, with rent being about $730 per month.
 Yikes.